What is it?

 |Running with an injury on the other leg; compensatory reactions||Bowlegs|

-If you think you may have ITB syndrome you will need to see a Physiotherapist who will assess you to establish what is causing the pain.
-Treatment will depend on the individual depending on the cause of the ITB pain, this may include massage, mobilisations, stretches and strengthening work.
+If you think you may have ITB syndrome you will need to see a Physiotherapist who will assess you to establish the reason you’re getting ITB pain.
+Treatment will be guided by the cause of your symptoms and may include massage, mobilisations, stretches and strengthening work.
 Whilst you are waiting for an appointment modify your exercise routine so as not to make the injury any worse, ice the area that is painful and see your local pharmacist for pain relief medication.
 Gentle stretching and use of the foam roller can also help.